BinarSkugga/Skugga/README.md

 }
 ```
 Filters are classes that are executed before and after your endpoint (PreFilter and PostFilter interfaces).
 These classes
-are used internally to allow access to clients and validate input but you can more of them to complexify your routine.
+are used internally to allow access to clients and validate input but you can add more of them to complexify your routine.
 When creating your own filters, it is important to specify an order value of 0 or higher.
 Negative values are used
 for internal filters and can change in future versions.
 The apply method takes an HttpSession and returns a boolean.
 The return value indicates if this filter needs to be the last in the chain.
 Returning false will prevent any further